oracle/weblogic-kubernetes-operator/docs/domains/Domain.md

 ### Domain Status

+DomainStatus represents information about the status of a domain.
+Status may trail the actual state of a system.
 | Name | Type | Description |
 | --- | --- | --- |
 | conditions | array of [Domain Condition](#domain-condition) | Current service state of domain. |